Webpage created: February 16 2016

 On Saturday January 13th 1905 Lady Jackson, with some assistance from her husband, opened the sluice that started the water flowing to flood the tidal basin.

-North Yard Extension was opened on Wednesday February 20th 1907 by HRH the Prince of Wales, later King George V, although the first ship, HMS "Hibernia", had docked there on Friday August 10th 1906.
+North Yard Extension was officially opened on Wednesday February 20th 1907 by HRH the Prince of Wales, later King George V, although the first ship, HMS "Hibernia", had docked there on Friday August 10th 1906.